 WARNING: Before starting, read, understand and follow all instructions in the Operation section of this manual.
-Be sure tractor is in a well-ventilated area.
-Be sure the area in front of tractor is clear of other people and objects.
+Ensure tractor is in a well-ventilated area.
+Ensure the area in front of tractor is clear of other people and objects.

 TO ROLL TRACTOR OFF SKID (See Operation section for location and function of controls)